ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 }
 ```

-*Example: Dataset with temporal coverage that is named time interval from geologic time scale, provide numeric positions of beginning and end for interoperability.
+3. Example: Dataset with temporal coverage that is named time interval from geologic time scale, provide numeric positions of beginning and end for interoperability.
 Providing the numeric values is only critical if the TRS for the nominalPosition is not the [International Chronostratigraphic Chart](https://stratigraphy.org/chart).

-Context same as example 1.
+   *Example: Context same as example 1.*

 ```
 {